-Except for those contracts funded through programs or partners, including but not limited to federal or state agencies, which prohibit the use of a local preference, Carson businesses may be provided a local preference for all contracts for materials, supplies, equipment, services, or public projects, only after a finding by the city council that the local preference is being applied in a manner that is consistent with applicable laws, including but not limited to, State and federal law.
-The preference may be 5% on contracts up to one million dollars (\$1,000,000).
-The city council may establish and/or modify the local preference by ordinance detailing the procedures and requirements for awarding local preference to local businesses.
+Except for those contracts funded through programs or partners, including but not limited to federal or state agencies, which prohibit the use of a local preference, local businesses may be provided a local preference for all contracts for materials, supplies, equipment, services, or public projects, as determined by the city council based on a finding that the local business substantially acts as the supplier or dealer, or substantially designs, manufactures or assembles the materials, supplies and/or equipment at a business location in the City.
+The city council may establish by ordinance the procedures and requirements for awarding local preference to local businesses.